engineerchange/engineerchange/README.md

 ## Hi there 👋

 I am a Data Scientist based out of Washington, D.C.
-I enjoy #RStats, and I love working with open data and exploring new datasets.
+I enjoy #rstats, and I love working with open data and exploring new datasets.

 ## 📬 Reach out